MrImmortal09/TowardsNethunter/README.md

 Finally its time to begin the Journey.
 Here are the [Documentation](https://www.kali.org/docs/nethunter/) for the official Devices.

 # But what about unsupported devices?
 I am here to tell you about how to build a nethunter from scratch.
-What we neeed is a custom made kernel so that we can have a full access to the hardware of the device.
+What we need is a custom made kernel so that we can have a full access to the hardware of the device.

 ## Building a kernel